 - (320 mg Iodine/mL) coronary computed tomography angiography (CCTA) to assist in the diagnostic evaluation of patients with suspected coronary artery disease.

 Pediatric patients less than 12 years of age

 - (270 mg Iodine/mL) CT imaging of the head and body.

 DOSAGE AND ADMINISTRATION

-The maximum recommended total dose of iodine is 80 grams.
+- The maximum recommended total dose of iodine for adults is 80 grams.

-Injection rates should be approximately equal to the flow rate in the vessel being injected.
-The volume required will depend on the size, flow rate, and disease state of the injected vessel, on the size and condition of the patient, and on the imaging technique used.
-The usual single injection volumes or total dose per patient (mL/kg) for adults and adolescents over 12 years of age are listed in the tables below.
+Use Injection rates approximately equal to the flow rate in the vessel being injected.
+The usual single injection volumes or total dose per patient (mL/kg) for adults and adolescents over 12 years of age are listed in Table 1.

 |Intra-Arterial Injection Sites||ARTERIOGRAPHY||IA-DSA*||Maximum Total Dose|

 |Carotid Arteries||10 to 14 mL||5 to 8 mL||Usually Not to Exceed 175 mL|